Annual Conference of the Society for Humanistic Psychology

 As recently endorsed by the Executive Board of the Society for Humanistic Psychology, humanistic psychologists share an ethical presupposition, which affirms the dignity of persons.
 Humanistic psychologists rally around a call to be concerned for the other, and to transform ourselves in the service of others.
 Rather than an aspiration to value neutrality, therefore, humanistic psychology has traditionally and explicitly been concerned with activities that are engaged with issues of social justice.

 It is in the spirit of social justice that we aim to address theoretical and practical applications of the attitude of agape love — an unconditional commitment to the good of others, and self-sacrifice for the sake of others — as a mood through which the dignity of the other is revealed.
 And this is an attitude endorsed by all of the major contributors to humanistic psychology.
 Maslow referred to this concern for the other as “love knowledge”; Rogers endorsed it through his emphasis on the therapeutic relationship based in unconditional positive regard, empathy, and genuineness; Frankl endorsed love as a major source of meaning in life; and Rollo May, after Paul Tillich, emphasized the dialectic between love and will.

 All proposal themes are encouraged and invited for the conference.
 Proposals that address the conference theme, “Love, Ethics, and Social Justice: Transforming the Self in the Service of Others,” are especially encouraged.

-Conference Registration and Fees
+Conference Schedule, Registration and Fees

-Please see the preliminary conference schedule.
+Please see the 2017 conference presentation schedule.